ynput/ayon-documentation/website/docs/addon_maya_artist.md

 To mark camera to be used for review, select camera `reviewCamera` and go **AYON → Create...** and choose **Review**.

-This will create set `review<subset>` including selected camera.
+This will create set `review<product>` including selected camera.
 You can set few options on this set to control review video generation:

 * `Active` - control on/off state